ssuit41/hometown_portal_v3/README.md

 	* Fragments now being used in various parts of the App to avoid deprecation
 * Activities now scalable across devices.
 No fixed sizes
 * Map WebView now supports updatable dragging/zooming
+* Ratings and price levels are given for any kind of place being looked at once detail is viewed